What is involved in hearing tests?

 Below is a list of the hearing related services provided to you at Medimart:

-- Free hearing test
+- Free hearing screening

 - Diagnostic assessments